Welcome! Type "help" for available commands.

 // console.error("[SitemapSubmitGoogle] ❌ Error submitting to Google:", error.message, error.response?.data);

-console.error("[SitemapSubmitGoogle] ❌ Error submitting to Google:", error.message);
+console.error("[SitemapSubmitGoogle] ❌ Error submitting to Google:", (error as Error).message);

 return false;